 5 Ways to win the Zero Moment of Truth with reviews

-The Zero Moment of Truth (ZMOT) is a phenomenon that was introduced by Google several years ago.
-It refers to the point in the buying cycle when the consumer researches a product, often before they even know that a particular solution, seller, or answer to their need exists.
+The Zero Moment of Truth (ZMOT) is a phenomenon that was introduced by Google — it refers to an online decision-making moment when a consumer researches a product, often before they even know that a particular solution, seller, or answer to their need exists.

 If you’ve never heard of it, don’t panic!
 In this article, we’ll define the ZMOT, explain how it impacts the consumer journey, and explain how online reviews can help you win it.

 Google defines The Zero Moment of Truth as the moment when a consumer has a need, intent or question that he or she would like to address through an online search.
 This can be anything from “Which travel insurance has the best reputation?” to “Bank with best customer service”.

 Companies that are able to answer these questions and provide as much information as possible early in the journey have a great competitive advantage.

 That’s why today, it’s become essential for brands to understand how important this moment is in the buying journey, and learn how to optimise the user experience in order to grow their online presence and get better business results in the long run.

 Interested in learning how to win the Zero Moment of Truth?
 Keep reading.

 Why you should care about the Zero Moment of Truth

 In today’s competitive market, making a decision can quickly become overwhelming, especially when a lot of equivalent choices are available.

 In 2019, consumers can research and compare businesses in just a couple of clicks, making it harder for brands to stand out.
 And as the competition keeps growing, the number of consumers researching products and services online prior to purchase keeps rising too.